fraserbytheway/MCBlackjack/README.md

 Finding optimal strategy in blackjack using monte carlo reinforcement learning

 Code Considerations:
-* hash map used to store states O(1) lookup
+* hash map used to store states, O(1) lookup
-* queue used to hold the shuffled card deck, for O(1) removal
+* queue used to hold the shuffled card deck, O(1) removal when dealing cards
 * Implements multiprocessing when running simulations for increased simulation rates
 * OOP used for game logic for clean code